captbaritone/grats/website/docs/06-faq/04-design-principles.md

 ## Internal complexity is okay

 Grats should be willing to take on additional internal complexity if it means being able to do the obviously right thing in more cases.
 Alternatively, features that add external complexity or API surface area should be avoided where possible.

+That said, internal complexity should taken on with caution.
+Grats should be willing to wait to add add features/improvements which require intenral complexity until we see an architectural design that will make the complexity maintainable.

 ## Incremental improvements